 No falsehood is so fatal as that which is made an article of faith. -Thomas Paine

 Since a couple of days this page is now php-enabled, which among other things, allows me to send a special welcome to return visitors. ;) Well, to those who permit persistent cookies, at any rate.

-It recently occurred to me that the first woman/girl to ever leave a lasting impression on me was a girl from the neighborhood (whose name I have forgotten) who came over to our house to read stories to me, at a time when I couldn't yet read myself.
+It recently occurred to me that the first woman/girl to ever leave a lasting impression on me was a girl from the neighborhood, who came over to our house to read stories to me, at a time when I couldn't yet read myself.
 Boy, was I impressed that she already could read!
 I don't remember any of the stories, but there is this one moment, when after finishing a story, she would turn the book around and clap it shut in front of me and I can still feel the air from between the pages on my face, holding this strange promise of worlds to be discovered...